 The Third Page contains the chart templates created as two symbols.
-One for standard animation or interaction (it is recommended to prepare motion that do not exceed 375ms, otherwise user will perceive it as a slow one).
-The second contains longer timeline for special animations with an extra duration.
+One for standard animation or interaction (it is recommended to prepare motion that does not exceed 375ms, otherwise the user will perceive it as a slow one).
+The second contains the longer timeline for special animations with an extra duration.

 The fourth Page contains extra tips for developers.
 It describes every easing and recommends functions and parameters available in Android, iOS and CSS (Web) which may be used to implement animation.
 You will find even mathematical equation if there is a need to implement easing on your own.

 The last Page is created for you.
 Here you can prepare motion specification and export it for the developers.
-Your standard workflow with the template should be focused only in that page.
+Your standard workflow with the template should be focused only on that page.

 Creating specs in 8 simple steps

-- Open .sketch file with template and move to “-> Your Motion Specs”.
+- Open .sketch file with the template and move to “-> Your Motion Specs”.